 The average revenue per average daily user * number of days a user spends in a game = lifetime value

 This is the most fundamental method of calculating your LTV.
-LTV can be used by your company to optimize each revenue source for profit maximization and to estimate the game’s profitability.
+Your company can use LTV to optimize each revenue source for profit maximization and to estimate the game’s profitability.

 This metric computes the average net profit generated by each user.
-It will provide you with information about a user’s financial contribution as well as their relationship with your gaming company.
+It provides information about a user’s financial contribution and relationship with your gaming company.
 This metric is used to measure a company’s growth.

 (Annual profit contribution per customer * number of loyalty years) – initial cost of customer acquisition = lifetime value rate